 - The central air conditioning system, installation materials and supplies must be delivered by the company you purchase it from.
 A delivery charge may be included for transportation to and from your residence.

-- The installation site needs to be prepped to ensure the protection of the building exterior and interior from the HVAC components and materials.
+- The air conditioner’s installation site needs to be prepped to ensure the protection of the building exterior and interior from the HVAC components and materials.
 This involves using labor to prep the area.

 - There may be a charge for job site cleanup and debris removal.

-There are also costs that most likely are not included in the estimate but you will want to factor in, if applicable for central air conditioner prices.
-These are the things you should ask the contractor about and whether or not the cost is included in the initial estimate they’re providing.
+There are also air conditioning costs that most likely are not included in the initial HVAC installation estimate but you will want to factor in, if applicable for central air conditioner prices.
+These are the things you should ask the HVAC contractor about and whether or not the cost is included in the initial estimate they’re providing.
 These include:

-- A permit is required from your local city or county building department.
+- If a permit is required from your local city or county building department.
 The unit will also require an inspection by a representative of the building department to ensure the system is up to code.